ebm/Robot-Runner/README.md

 # Development
 Robot Runner was coded in Java and developed with LibGDX (a game development framework that handles cross-platform game development and graphics calculations), and Box2D (a physics engine that handles collisions).<br>
 Code Outline:<br>
-In core/src/main/java/com.robotrunner, there will be 5 important folders with functions vital to the game.
+In core/src/main/java/com.robotrunner, there will be 5 important folders with functions vital to the game.<br>
 States: Holds the classes that manage any currently displaying screen.
-For example, GameStateManager renders the current screen and houses the necessary logic for switching screens.<br>
+For example, GameStateManager renders the current screen and houses the necessary logic for switching screens.<br><br>
 World: Holds the classes that manage the game world.
-For example, Listener handles any collisions, and passes that information to Entity or Map to handle.<br>
+For example, Listener handles any collisions, and passes that information to Entity or Map to handle.<br><br>
 Entities: Holds the classes for any entity in the game.
-For example, Player handles user input which controls the player's movement, renders the player, and adjusts the player depending on collisions (on the ground, or touching a wall, etc).<br>
+For example, Player handles user input which controls the player's movement, renders the player, and adjusts the player depending on collisions (on the ground, or touching a wall, etc).<br><br>
 Weapons: Holds the classes for the weapons entities will use.
-For example, RangedWeapon spawns bullets which have a speed, damage, fire rate, and more.<br>
+For example, RangedWeapon spawns bullets which have a speed, damage, fire rate, and more.<br><br>
 Items: Holds classes for managing items on the map.
-For example, Dash is an item that appears on the map, and when a player picks it up and equips it, it gives the player a dash ability.<br>
+For example, Dash is an item that appears on the map, and when a player picks it up and equips it, it gives the player a dash ability.<br><br>